frank-ventures/teched-week04-project/README.md

 Using the Game_ID within the app.js was a huge key to getting the functionality correct.

-Being able to attach it to various parts of the HTML as unique identifier, and also pass it aound in various functions, really unlocked the inner working of comments, buttons and displays.
+Being able to attach it to various parts of the HTML as unique identifier, and also pass it around in various functions, really unlocked the inner working of comments, buttons and displays.

 **Design**